root-foundation/root/README.md

 Over time, value became concentrated in companies, not transactions.
 The most valuable companies have been *increasingly* valued more than the sum of their transactions (revenue).

-Similarly, in a post AGI world with extreme outcomes, value will become concentrated in personal tokens.
+Similarly, in a post AGI world with extreme outcomes, value will increasingly become concentrated in personal tokens.
 A personal token will be valued far more than the sum of the values of its equities in companies _(recall: a personal token’s value is grounded in its equities in companies and other personal tokens)_.

+With the leverage that artificial intelligence provides, individuals will be able to manifest many more ideas.
+Therefore, people will increasingly want to directly invest in the individuals who will generate many valuable ideas (i.e., in their personal tokens) instead of in specific idea (i.e., company).

 ## Tokens will eat the world